Electrical Injuries in Emergency Medicine

 View Image

 Contact electrical burns, 120-V alternating current nominal.
-The right knee was the energized side, and the left was ground.
-These are contact burns a....
+Right knee was energized side; left was ground.
+These are contact burns and are difficult....

 Electrical arcs